birgernass/jsctl/README.md

 Examples:
   GENERATE

-  from your projects root directory: sudo jsctl generate -u $USER
+  From your projects root directory: sudo jsctl generate

-  by telling jsctl where to find your pacakge.json: sudo jsctl generate -u $USER -d /path/to/project
+  By telling jsctl where to find your pacakge.json: sudo jsctl generate -d /path/to/project

-  or by providing name and scriptpath arguments: sudo jsctl generate -u $USER -n example-app -s /path/to/script.js
+  Br by providing name and scriptpath arguments: sudo jsctl generate -n example-app -s /path/to/script.js

-  a more customized example:
+  A more customized example:
-  sudo jsctl generate -u nobody -e 'NODE_ENV=development NODE_PORT=3000' --stdout 'journal+console'
+  sudo jsctl generate -u $USER -e 'NODE_ENV=development NODE_PORT=3000' --stdout journal+console

   GENERAL

-  if you want to manage a service and you are not in its projects root folder, you have to provide the name:
+  If you want to manage a service and you are not in its projects root folder, you have to provide the name:

   sudo jsctl stop -n example-app